htcondor/htcondor/docs/users-manual/java-applications.rst

     and **jar\_files**\ :index:`jar_files<single: jar_files; submit commands>`).

-    If there are multiple JAR files, the **executable** command specifies the JAR file that contains the program’s entry point.
+    If there are multiple JAR files, the **executable** command specifies the JAR file that contains the program's entry point.
 This file is also listed with the **jar\_files** command:

     ::